Skip to main content

 Authentication

 Remote state mutations (claim, heartbeat, update, log upload) require a bearer token.
-Two sources are tried in order:

 Run ID derivation